-The user can then transmit and receive packet of arbitrary length and PayloadLength register is not used in Tx/Rx modes for counting the length of the bytes transmitted/received.
+The user can then receive packets of arbitrary length and PayloadLength register is not used in Rx modes for counting the length of the bytes received.
 This mode is a replacement for the legacy buffered mode in SX1211/SX1212 transceivers.

-In Tx the data is transmitted depending on the TxStartCondition bit.
-On the Rx side the data processing features like Address filtering, Manchester encoding and data whitening are not available if the sync pattern length is set to zero (SyncOn = 0).
-The filling of the FIFO in this case can be controlled by the bit FifoFillCondition.
-The CRC detection in Rx is also not supported in this mode of the packet handler, however CRC generation in Tx is operational.
+The data processing features like Address filtering, Manchester decoding and data dewhitening are not available if the sync pattern length is set to zero (SyncOn = 0).
+The CRC detection is also not supported in this mode of the packet handler.
 The interrupts like CrcOk & PayloadReady are not available either.

-An unlimited length packet shown in is made up of the following fields:
+An unlimited length packet shown in Figure 31 is made up of the following fields:

-- Preamble (1010...).
+- Preamble (1010...). ٠

 - Sync word (Network ID).

 - Optional Address byte (Node ID).

 - Message data

-- Optional 2-bytes CRC checksum (Tx only)

-- Fields added by the packet handler in Tx and processed and removed in Rx - Message part of the payload - Optional User provided fields which are part of the payload
+- Message part of the payload - Optional User provided fields which are part of the payload

-Figure 35.
+Figure 31.
 Unlimited Length Packet Format

 5.5.3.
-Tx Processing (without AES)
+Processing (without AES)